 3.3 The chairman of a study group should establish a management team, composed of all vice-chairmen, working party chairmen, etc., to assist in the organization of the work.
 The mandate of a vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-T meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each working party chairman provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group vice-chairman.
 Each vice-chairman should be assigned specific functions based upon the study group's programme of work.
 The management team is encouraged to assist the chairman in the study group management role, for example in responsibilities for liaison activities, cooperation and collaboration with other standardization organizations, forums and consortia outside ITU, and promotion of the related study group activities.

-3.4 On the basis of 3.2 above, appointed vice-chairmen should be considered first in the appointment of working party chairmen.
+3.4 On the basis of 3.2 above, appointed study group vice-chairmen should be considered first in the appointment of working party chairmen.
 However, that does not prevent other competent experts being appointed as working party chairmen.

-3.5 To the extent possible, in accordance with WTSA Resolution 35 (Rev. Hammamet, 2016), and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.
+3.5 To the extent possible, in accordance with Resolution 208 of the Plenipotentiary Conference, and taking into account the need for demonstrated competence, appointment or selection to the management team should utilize the resources of as broad a range of Member States and Sector Members as possible, at the same time recognizing the need to appoint only the number of vice-chairmen and working party chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.

 3.6 A chairman, vice-chairman or working party chairman, on accepting this role, is expected to have the necessary support of the Member State or Sector Member to fulfil this commitment throughout the period to the next WTSA.

-3.7 Study group chairmen should participate in WTSA to represent the study groups.
+3.7 Study group chairmen should participate in WTSA and TSAG to represent the corresponding study groups.

+3.8 The SG chairman shall comply with the provisions of the ITU Constitution, the ITU Convention, the General Rules of conferences, assemblies and meetings of the Union, this Resolution, and ITU-T A-Series Recommendations.
+Support and advice from TSB staff shall be provided in this regard.

+3.9 Chairmen and vice-chairmen of study groups, rapporteurs and editors shall be impartial in the performance of their duties.

 SECTION 4